Multi-tasking at its finest: update, amend or even create a PowerPoint presentation on the go with PowerPoint’s mobile app for iPad.

-- Select Open, OneDrive and drag down the pane to refresh.
+- Select Open, then OneDrive and drag down the pane to refresh.

-- Select your file and it will download onto the iPad then open, how long this will take is dependent on file size and wi-fi connection.
+- Select your file and it will download onto the iPad.
+How long this takes is dependent on file size and wi-fi connection.

 - Plug the iPad into the computer and open iTunes.